BlueKeep update: Criminals are exploiting Microsoft vulnerabilities

 When you log off at the end of the day, do you sometimes get asked to install updates?
 Or if your systems are managed by your IT team, they probably will install updates periodically.
 Often those updates fix vulnerabilities that make your computer safer.
 That’s known as patching.

 Instead of waiting for one of those updates, it’s important you act now.
-Click here to learn more and patch your systems against the BlueKeep vulnerability.
+Click here (external link) to learn more and patch your systems against the BlueKeep vulnerability.

 We strongly recommend that customers ensure that they follow Microsoft’s advice and that if they are still running any of the affected operating systems, that they have installed the patch across their entire technology estate.